samrocketman/jenkins-bootstrap-slack/README.md

 join][join-slack] before bootstrapping this code so you can see messages posted to it.

+# Upgrading this project

+Keeping up with updates can be a challenge if it's not automated.
+The following process keeps upgrading simple.

+    source scripts/upgrade/env.sh

 # License

     Copyright (c) 2015-2017 Sam Gleske - https://github.com/samrocketman/jenkins-bootstrap-slack